Panasthetik/blockchain-developer-bootcamp-final-project/README.md

 2) A new smart contract / Exhibition address is created and listed on the Current Exhibitions page.
 A link for each leads the user to a complete Exhibition Information page.

 3) At the Exhibition Information page for each show, the user can either: A) send ETH to the project budget from the Contribute Form at the top right, OR B) go to the "Expense Proposals" page for the project by clicking the "View Expense Proposals" link below the Contribute Form."
+NOTE: the Exhibition Information dynamically updates the following based on change to smart contract state: a) Exhibition Budget (remaining), b) number of Patrons, c) Proposals count; All other values are fixed at contract creation.

 4) At the Expense Proposals page, the Curator of the show can fill out a "Create Expense Proposal" form at the top of the page, submit it, and it will be immediately added to the "Expense Proposals" table below.
 This functionality is restricted to CURATORS ONLY and MetaMask will display an error if not followed.

 5) At the Expense Proposals page, Patrons (those who have contributed to the project) can Endorse a proposal by clicking the "Endorse" button on each proposal row.